daedreth/URXVTConfig/README.md

 > I keep running into an error message about "not having permissions" to write to the file.

 Run `chown -R <username>:<usergroup> /home/<username>` as root to fix that.
+This will restore permissions to your "home" directory.

 > My old configuration is not read properly!